14wkinnersley/WellsFLIX-Status/content/default/issues/2019-04-03-scheduled-server-upgrade.md

 ## Enter below issue description and subsequent updates if any
 ---

-Our hosting company needs to perform some software updates on our main website server.
+The Plex owner needs to perform some software updates on our main Plex server.
 These updates require restarting the machine which implies some downtime.
 \
-This maintenance should not last more than a few minutes or cause any other perturbation.
+This maintenance should not last more than 15 minutes or cause any other perturbation.
 \
 Sorry about the trouble!
 \